Length of Game

-Teams must play at least 3 females on the field at all times.
+Teams must play at least 3 females on the field and batting at all times.

 **Opposing teams may protest the maximum number of student employees and if found valid, the team breaking the rule will forfeit all runs each inning the rule was broken (if no runs were scored, team will lose 2 runs per inning played illegally)

 The team must immediately remove the student employee spot, which may result in an automatic out if there is a spot in the lineup that cannot be filled.